 Participants in this project have a common interest in experimenting with locally sourced plant materials to extract unique colour for artworks created from naturally coloured materials.
 The exhibition highlights the resurgent international shift towards natural dyes, the increased interest in ‘slow textiles’, the handmade and holistic practice of textile making.

 Social, cultural and political issues ranging from climate change, land use, individual and environmental wellbeing are expressed in works coloured by plant dyes and pigments.
 Presenting contemporary work by Australian and international artists, designers and social enterprise groups, 'Local Colour' illustrates the vitality, diversity, breadth and beauty of this practice that’s now enjoying a renaissance across the world.

 Adiv Pure Nature

 and Elsje van Keppel

 Associate Professor Liz Williamson

 The craft festival includes a short film about Sydney weaver and UNSW Lecturer Liz Williamson made by Angus Lee Forbes, Obsessed: Compelled to make.
-Liz Williamson curated 'Local Colour: Experiments in Nature' at UNSW Galleries which will remain open until 7pm for visitors to explore before attending the nearby film festival at Chauvel Cinemas.
+Liz Williamson curated 'Local Colour: Experiments in Nature' UNSW Galleries, staying open late until 7pm for visitors to explore before attending the nearby film festival at Chauvel Cinemas.